datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 ~~~
 {: .output}

-All the values in a column have the same type.
-For example, months have type
+All the values in a single column have the same type.
+For example, values in the month
-`int64`, which is a kind of integer.
+column have type `int64`, which is a kind of integer.
 Cells in the month column cannot have
-fractional values, but the weight and hindfoot_length columns can, because they
+fractional values, but values in weight and hindfoot_length columns can, because they
 have type `float64`.
 The `object` type doesn't have a very helpful name, but in
 this case it represents strings (such as 'M' and 'F' in the case of sex).